 Relax in your own Lake District lodge at The Gilpin

 Indulgent getaways don’t have to be just for couples – holidays with the kids can be equally as dreamy.
 Get up close to lions, leopards, tigers, wolves and more with Port Lympne’s award-winning short breaks.
 Spend the night in a treehouse hotel room overlooking the wildlife reserve, cosied up in a luxury lodge with floor-to-ceiling windows just centimetres from a pride of lions or in a safari tent next to the bear habitat.
-Most stays include the use of a golf buggy to help you and the kids explore both the wildlife park, as well as a safari experience where you’ll see the likes of giraffe, zebra, camels and more.
+Most stays include the use of a golf buggy to help you and the kids explore both wildlife parks, as well as a safari experience where you’ll see the likes of giraffes, zebra and camels up close.
 What’s more, your stay helps towards animal conservation work all over the world.

 Sample fine English sparkling wines at Tinwood Estate